Kiraitu Murungi

-Kiraitu Murungi (born 1 January 1952) is a Kenyan politician, lawyer, and civil rights advocate.
+Kìraitū Mūrungi (born 1 January 1952) is a Kenyan politician, lawyer, and civil rights advocate.
 He is the Chairman of the National Oil Corporation of Kenya.
 He has previously held roles including Governor of Meru County, Senator for Meru, and was a long-serving Member of Parliament for South Imenti Constituency.
 Over his extensive political career, he has also served as a Cabinet Minister and been instrumental in advocating for social justice and democratic reforms in Kenya.

-Early life
+Early life and education

-Kiraitu Murungi was born on 1 January 1952 in Kionyo Village, Meru District.
+Kìraitū Mūrungi was born on 1 January 1952 in Kionyo Village, Meru District.
 He attended Kionyo Primary School, then Chuka High School, and Alliance High School.
 Murungi earned a Bachelor of Laws from the University of Nairobi in 1977 and later an LLM from the same university in 1982.
 In 1991, he completed a second LLM at Harvard Law School, where he studied during his exile in the United States.

 Career

 Legal and advocacy work

-Before entering politics, Murungi was a partner in a law firm he co-founded with Gibson Kamau Kuria and Aaron Ringera.
+Before entering politics, Mūrungi was a partner in a law firm he co-founded with Gibson Kamau Kuria and Aaron Ringera.
 The firm handled significant cases, notably representing political prisoners detained during Daniel arap Moi's presidency.
 Murungi became well known for his work in human rights and social justice, including representing Wanyiri Kihoro against the Kenyan government.
 His commitment to democratic reform continued during his time in exile, where he supported efforts for multi-party democracy in Kenya.

 Political career

-Murungi entered politics in the early 1990s, joining the Forum for the Restoration of Democracy (FORD) and later the Democratic Party (DP) as he advocated for multi-party democracy.
+Mūrungi entered politics in the early 1990s, joining the Forum for the Restoration of Democracy (FORD) and later the Democratic Party (DP) as he advocated for multi-party democracy.
 He was elected as a Member of Parliament for South Imenti in 1992 and held this seat until 2013, aligning himself with reformist leaders and later joining the National Rainbow Coalition (NARC) in 2002.
 He held various cabinet roles, including Minister of Justice and Constitutional Affairs and later Minister of Energy.

-In 2013, Murungi became the Senator for Meru County, representing the county in the Kenyan Senate.
+In 2013, Mūrungi became the senator for Meru County, representing the county in the Kenyan Senate.
 In 2017, he successfully ran for Governor of Meru County under the Jubilee Party and served a five-year term.

-After his term as governor, Murungi was appointed Chairman of the National Oil Corporation of Kenya in 2023, where he has been tasked with overseeing the strategic direction of Kenya’s national petroleum interests.
+After his term as governor, Mūrungi was appointed Chairman of the National Oil Corporation of Kenya in 2023, where he has been tasked with overseeing the strategic direction of Kenya’s national petroleum interests.

 Controversies

-Murungi's political career has been marked by some controversies.
-In 2005, he faced criticism for a remark perceived as trivialising both corruption and gender violence, for which he later apologised.
-Murungi was also implicated in the Anglo Leasing Scandal, an infamous corruption case in Kenya.
-In 2006, John Githongo, former Governance and Ethics Permanent Secretary, released recordings alleging that Murungi attempted to obstruct investigations.
+Mūrungi's political career has been marked by controversies.
+In 2005, he faced criticism for a remark perceived as trivializing both corruption and gender violence, for which he later apologized.
+Mūrungi was also implicated in the Anglo Leasing Scandal, an infamous corruption case in Kenya.
+In 2006, John Githongo, former Governance and Ethics Permanent Secretary, released recordings alleging that Mūrungi attempted to obstruct investigations.
 Although he denied the accusations, he resigned from his cabinet post to allow further investigation, later returning to his position as Minister of Energy.